Debt Validation FAQ

 Can I dispute the debt after the validation period?

-I sent a dispute, but the collection still appears on my credit report.
+What if I sent a dispute, but the collection still appears on my credit report?

 The collector isn't allowed to list the debt on your credit report after receiving your dispute.
 Before taking action, check a few things.